Stratidakos/ReversiOthello-AI-Game/README.md

 # ReversiOthello-AI-Game
-This is a medium-level difficulty Reversi/Othello game using an AI that makes decisions based on position calculations.
+This is a medium-level difficulty Reversi/Othello game using an AI that makes decisions based on Minmax algorithm with position calculations.